buntec/ff4s/docs/examples/reusable-components.md

 In this example, we illustrate how the creation of reusable UI components works using `ff4s`.
 Two of many, button and select components are popular in frontend development and are going to be used in this example along with the [Frankfurter API](https://frankfurter.app).

+## Components

+In this example, custom select and button components are implemented as member methods of a `Components` class with type parameters `F` for the effect type, `S` for the state type and `A` for the action type.

-## Select Component
+### Select

-For the modelling of a simple select component with elements of type `O`, a minimal requirement is the following methods:
+For the modelling of a simple select component with options of type `O` we require the following functions:

-1. `fromString`: converts a string to type `O`.
+1. `fromString`: converts a string option to type `O`.
-2. `onChange0`: performs an action of type `A` based on selected option and state of type `S`.
+2. `onChange0`: performs an action based on selected option and state.
 3. `options`: list of options.
 4. `selected0`: currently selected option function of the state.

+### Button

+The same for a button component, we require the following functions:

+1. `onClick0`: react to click events by performing an action.
+2. `isDisabled`: disable the button based on the state.

 ```scala mdoc:js:shared
 import org.scalajs.dom